jmclay-epcc/VirusSim/README.md

 ## display.py

 This is essentially a modified version of client.py, which sends the a set of dummy player stats, under a specific player name that the server recognises and excludes from the player list.
 It then receives the full player dictionary from the server, and displays this in its pygame window.
 It also runs some basic scripting that generates unique colours for infected players based off of their infections name.
+One saliant difference is that, while the regular clients do not (currently) make much use of the wall and window size data, display.py needs them because it actually needs to generate an accurate UI.

 This is a somewhat crude execution, but this does not matter - Luca’s webpage will replace this script entirely.
 This is really just a proof on concept to show how a websocket client can be used to create a UI, rather than having the UI baked right into the server script itself, or by doing some other complicated method.

 ## The less important scripts

 The numbered infectionLogics, and roboclients, and run_scripts.py all relate to testing.
 You can use these to launch multiple clients that jitter arounds on a random walk.
-There is a branch of this repo that has 20 bots but i am NOT updating that all by hand.
-We can get the damn thing on some VMs and test it properly.
+The roboclients are currently set to no launch in run_scripts.py because i haven't updated them to take and share wall data.
+This is a simple copy-paste process but i cannot be bothered right now!

 server (depreciated).py is the old version of the server script.
 It is essentially just decoupled_server.py and display.py smushed together.
 This probably won't work anymore due to it using strings instead of json files to talk over the websockets.